 Dr. Gang’s research is instrumentation- and technology-intensive and involves an interdisciplinary approach, with a distinct post-genomics emphasis.
 A major ongoing focus of the research in his lab seeks to elucidate the biosynthetic pathways that produce novel and important specialized or “secondary” metabolites in plants and microbes, to uncover the mechanisms responsible for the evolution of such pathways in the plant kingdom, to understand the function of a given natural product/metabolite in the biology and physiology of a given species, and to develop the tools needed to analyze metabolites and their functions in complex biological systems.
 He is also very interested in identifying mechanisms responsible for controlling the development of plant cells and tissues that have evolved to produce high levels of such metabolites, such as glandular trichomes and storage rhizomes.
 His research often focuses on the intersection between basic plant biology and its application to agriculture, human health, and bioenergy, leading to several major research areas in his lab.

 The first area involves the identification of the means by which medicinal compounds are produced in plants and other organisms and how these processes could be utilized to produce specialty chemicals either in crop-based or fermentation based systems.

 The second involves efforts to understand how metabolism is regulated, leading to partitioning of energy and carbon to different biosynthetic pathways in plants, with potential applications related to production of specialty fuel additives or development of new plant and algal strains for bioenergy production.

-The third involves understanding how invasive plant species are able to out-compete other organisms, with applications related to control of major weedy species around the world.
+The third involves understanding how invasive and highly productive plant species are able to out-compete other organisms, with applications related to control of major weedy species around the world.

 A fourth area of research includes efforts to develop the means to control the spread of serious plant diseases, such as citrus greening diseases, transmitted by psyllids.
 These efforts are described in more detail on the CLCC Project website.